Ithaca, New York: 19th century

+20th century

-In 1900, Cornell anatomy professor G. S. Moler made an early movie using frame-by-frame technology.
+In 1900, Cornell University anatomy professor G. S. Moler made an early movie using frame-by-frame technology.
 For The Skeleton Dance, he took single-frame photos of a human skeleton in varying positions, giving the illusion of a dancing skeleton.
 During the early 20th century, Ithaca was an important center in the silent film industry.
 These films often featured the local natural scenery.
-Many of these films were the work of Leopold Wharton and his brother Theodore; The Whartons Studio was on the site of what is now Stewart Park.
+Many of these films were the work of Leopold Wharton and his brother Theodore; The Wharton Studio was on the site of what is now Stewart Park.

+In 1903, a typhoid epidemic resulting from poor sanitation infrastructure devastated the city.
+Not having access to unpolluted water was one suspicion to the cause of the outbreak because "[r]efuse and the contents of the early sewer system dumped directly into the inlet".
+One out of ten citizens fell ill or died.
+Local residents lost fifty-one people to the illness that year, but there was "an average of thirty-nine cases each year" for the consecutive ten years following.

 The Star Theatre on East Seneca Street was built in 1911 and became the most popular vaudeville venue in the region.
 Wharton movies were also filmed and shown there.
 After the film industry centralized in Hollywood, production in Ithaca effectively ceased.
 Few of the silent films made in Ithaca have been preserved.

+Ithaca had film studio activity during the silent film era including Wharton Studio.

 After World War II, the Langmuir Research Labs of General Electric developed as a major employer; the defense industry continued to expand.
 GE's headquarters were in Schenectady, New York, to the northeast in the Mohawk Valley.